 Non-controlling interest.
 As a result of the Business Combination, SmarterChaos acquisition and additional shares issued post Business Combination, our non-controlling interest owns approximately 44.8% of the ownership interest of DMSH and we allocate the respective portion of net income or loss to the DMSH Units held by the non-controlling interest.
 Refer to Note 10.
-Equity in the Notes to Consolidated Financial Statements, included elsewhere in this prospectus, for a more detailed discussion on the non-controlling interest and the Business Combination.
+Equity in the Notes to Consolidated Financial Statements, included in Item 8.
+Financial Statements and Supplementary Data of this Annual Report, for a more detailed discussion on the non-controlling interest and the Business Combination.